What you need to know today about the virus outbreak

-Members of Britain’s Parliament have been called back to the office, although a few have reservations about the return.
+Australia is in its first recession in 29 years and officials there believe the economic woe will likely get worse before things improve.

-And in Portugal, there’s hope the country’s vital tourism sector can rebound with some flights resuming to its popular Algarve region.
+In Britain, airlines and tourist companies say the country’s planned 14-day quarantine for visitors will blunt tourism recovery as nations open up from lockdowns.

-(Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.)
+Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: